evhub/coconut/HELP.md

 ### Pipe Forward

 Another useful functional programming operator is pipe forward, which makes pipeline-style programming, where a value is fed from function to function, transformed at each step, much easier and more elegant.
-In Coconut, pipe forward is done by the `|>` operator.
+In Coconut, pipe forward is done by the `|>` operator (or `|*>` for multiple arguments).

 Here's an example:
 ```